gameoflord012/ANTs1/Readme.md

 1. SerializeField
 2. Events
 3. Enums
-4. Public static
+4. Statics (order by accessibility)
-5. Variables (order by accessibility
+5. Variables (order by accessibility)
+---
-6. Constructor
+6. Getters and Setters
+7. Constructors
-7. Unity event functions (ie. `Update()`, `Start()`)
+8. Unity event functions (ie. `Update()`, `Start()`)
-8. Class behaviours is the last and order base on decreasing level of abstraction rule.
+9. Class behaviours is the last and order base on decreasing level of abstraction rule.